StellifySoftware/stellify/README.md

  - A button warrants its own component as the majority of elements do not trigger events.
  - A product card or any component involving data that is connected in such a way that makes it impractical to divide it into individual objects.

-Despite the indication that these components are **advanced**, a definition of such an object is consitent with the definitions we've looked at so far.
-By way of example, here's a definition of an SVG "rectangle":
+Despite the language used here i.e. *advanced*, a definition of such an object is entirely consitent with the definitions we've looked at so far.
+By way of example, here's a definition that will render a rectangle shape using SVG:

 ```
 {